Mount Sinai Pediatric Sleep Medicine Program

 We provide support and expertise for technology-dependent and medically complex children and their families with management of respiratory support devices including:

-Children with other sleep concerns, complex cases, or those who will not tolerate a sleep study should first schedule a consultation with our pediatric sleep physician in order to determine the best plan, offer behavioral desensitization or diagnostic/treatment alternatives, or determine special accommodations.
+- For children with other sleep concerns, complex cases, or those who may not tolerate a study, we recommend families schedule a consultation with our pediatric sleep physician, Dr. Jason Bronstein, at 212-241-7788 to determine the best course of action.